Architectural Foundations of Runtime Theme Switching

 Operationalizing Theme Switching at Scale

 Runtime theme switching is no longer a UI enhancement but a core architectural requirement for resilient design systems.
 By enforcing strict token boundaries, optimizing cascade evaluation, and embedding validation gates early in the development lifecycle, teams can deliver seamless visual experiences across complex application states.
-As design systems evolve toward multi-brand and dynamic personalization, the underlying CSS architecture must remain decoupled from framework lifecycles, ensuring predictable, performant, and accessible theme resolution at enterprise scale.
+As design systems evolve toward multi-brand and dynamic personalization — including per-tenant runtime theming and advanced forced-colors and high-contrast mode support — the underlying CSS architecture must remain decoupled from framework lifecycles, ensuring predictable, performant, and accessible theme resolution at enterprise scale.